terminalcloud/apps/docs/prestashop.md

 ---

 ## Usage
-Spin up your terminal container based on this snapshot and personalize your installation by clicking on "Check your installation here"
+Spin up your terminal container based on this snapshot and personalize your installation by clicking on "Finish your installation here", and using the MySQL credentials listed below:

-Login with credentials:
+- database host: localhost

-- username: admin
+- username: root
 - password: terminal

 ## Documentation